-With advanced emission control technologies, fuel-efficient diesel engines will continue to provide solutions for transportation fleets and remote energy sources.
+With advanced emission control technologies, fuel-efficient diesel engines could continue to provide solutions for transportation fleets and remote energy sources.

 Diesel engines are heavily relied upon in major industries, causing innovative companies to develop emission control technologies capable of optimizing diesel technology.

 The mounting environmental and public health concerns associated with diesel engines have led governments around the world to legislate stricter emissions regulations.
 This has created opportunities for advanced emissions control technologies to create more environmentally friendly operations.
 On top of that, the push toward the electrification of commercial and municipal transport fleets has faced logistical and infrastructural roadblocks that could exacerbate the need for cleaner diesel engine systems essential during that transition.

 Diesel engine’s fuel efficiency not without a cost